Preview: These docs are available early so you can start using them now. Some pages may still be incomplete, outdated, or change as WebLibre develops.

 What to Expect

-Tree is best when tabs are related to each other.
+• Tree is best when tabs are related to each other and you want the full dedicated view.

-Grid is better when page previews matter more than relationships.
+• Grid is better when page previews matter more than relationships, but still shows groupings.

-Search and filter controls are not shown in Tree view.
+• Search and filter controls are not shown in the dedicated Tree view, but are available in List and Grid views.

-Tree view works best when your tabs tell a story of how you explored a topic.
+Tree relationships work best when your tabs tell a story of how you explored a topic.